mkandemirr/NuSD/README.txt

   $ mkdir NuSD-build

 Step 4
   Now go inside this build directory and run CMake to generate the Makefiles needed to build the NuSD application.
-Two arguments are passed to CMake.
-The first argument points CMake to our install of Geant4.
-Specifically, it is the directory holding the
-Geant4Config.cmake file that Geant4 installs to help CMake find and use Geant4.
-It is assumed that you have already installed Geant4 in your home area under, for illustration only, /home/you/geant4-install.
-The second argument to CMake is the path to the source directory of the application we want to build.
-Here it’s just the NuSD directory as indicated earlier.
-CMake will now run to configure the build and generate Makefiles.
+Select the detector type you want to study using the flag "DETECTOR_NAME".
+Suppose you want to study with CHANDLER:
   $ cd NuSD-build
-  $ cmake -DGeant4_DIR=/home/you/geant4-install/lib64/Geant4-G4VERSION $HOME/NuSD
+  $ cmake -DDETECTOR_NAME=CHANDLER -S ../NuSD -B .

+  (available detector name = SWEANY, CHANDLER, SOLID, NULAT, PROSPECT, HSP, PANDA)

 Step 5
  Step 4 generates a configuration file in the build directory named "NuSD_config.h".
-Open this file and select the desired detector type from the list you want to study, and configure some initial simulation settings (for detail read section 2.1 in the respective articles).
+Open this file and configure some initial simulation settings (for detail read section 2.1 in the respective articles).

 Step 6
   With the Makefile available, we can now build by simply running make: